PelionIoT/mbl-tools/ci/clang-tidy-check/README.md

 The `clang-tidy-check` builds a CMake project which has been configured to use `clang-tidy`.

-If any of the `clang-tidy` checks fail, the script will return a non-zero exit code.
+If any of the `clang-tidy` checks fail, the `clang-tidy-check.sh` script will return a non-zero exit code.

 # Requirements